scipy-conference/scipy_proceedings/papers/eli_knaap/main.md

 dynamic).
 Following, we can also use the sequence of labels to create a spatial Markov transition model.
-These models examine how often one neighborhood type transitions into another type–then how these transition rates change under different conditions of spatial context
+These models examine how often one neighborhood type transitions into another type–then how these transition rates change under different conditions of spatial context.

 Here, a key question of interest concerns whether there is spatial patterning in the observed neighborhood transition.
 If neighborhood transitions are influenced by what occurs nearby, then it suggests the potential influence of spatial spillovers.
-Although there is nothing ‘natural’ about it, this phenomenon would be akin to classic sociological models of neighborhood change from the 1920s.
-Further, if there is evidence that space matters fortransitions, then any attempt to understand neighborhood processes in this region should also consider the importance of spatial interactionl.
+Although there is nothing ‘natural’ about it, this phenomenon would be akin to classic sociological models of neighborhood change from the 1920s [@Park1925; @Park1936; @Park1952].
+Further, if there is evidence that space matters for transitions, then any attempt to understand neighborhood processes in this region *should also consider the importance of spatial interaction*.

 A natural way to understand the transition matrix between two neighborhood types is the plot the observed transition rates as a heatmap.
-The rows of the matrix define the origin neighborhoods (i.e. the neighborhood type at ) and the columns define the “destination” neighborhood type (the neighborhood type at ), for each of the types and the values of the cells are the fraction of transitions between these two types over all time periods.:
+The rows of the matrix define the origin neighborhoods (i.e. the neighborhood type at ) and the columns define the “destination” neighborhood type (the neighborhood type at ), for each of the types and the values of the cells are the fraction of transitions between these two types over all time periods:

 $$
 \hat{p}_{i,j} = \frac{n_{i,j}}{\sum_{k=1}^k n_{i,k} }